Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Extensions and Technical Discussions

-\subsection{Further discussion on Diagonal Structure}
+\subsection{Further discussion on diagonal structure}

-We will provide sufficient conditions for verifying Assumption~\ref{assumption:block} and Assumption~\ref{assumption:block_pre}, which is critical in establishing local convexity in Theorem~\ref{thm:convexity_strong} and Theorem~\ref{thm:convexity_strong_pre}.
+We will provide sufficient conditions for verifying Assumption~\ref{assumption:block} and Assumption~\ref{assumption:block_pre}, which are critical in establishing local convexity in Theorem~\ref{thm:convexity_strong} and Theorem~\ref{thm:convexity_strong_pre}.
 Assumption~\ref{assumption:block} and Assumption~\ref{assumption:block_pre} require that the population Hessian, evaluated at the normalized true parameters $(\beta_0, \Lambda_0^G, \Gamma^G_0)$, is positive definite, with a minimum eigenvalue on the order of $(\max\{N, T\})^{-1}$.
-We will show that these two assumption are very weak, and under the strong factor condition, it suffices for $X_{it}$ to exhibit weak dependence after accounting for the influence of common factors and to retain components that cannot be fully explained by these factors.
+We will show that these two assumptions are weak and that, under the strong factor condition, it suffices for $X_{it}$ to exhibit weak dependence after accounting for the influence of common factors and to retain components that cannot be fully explained by these factors.